All Hallows Staining

 All Hallows Staining was a Church of England church located at the junction of Mark Lane and Dunster Court in the north-eastern corner of Langbourn ward in the City of London, England, close to Fenchurch Street railway station.
 All that remains of the church is the tower, built around AD 1320 as part of the second church on the site.
-Use of the grounds around the church is the subject of the Allhallows Staining Church Act 2010.
+Use of the grounds around the church is the subject of the Allhallows Staining Church Act 2010 (c. v).

 History

 The first mention of the church was in the late 12th century.
 It was named "Staining", which means stone, to distinguish it from the other churches of All Hallows in the City of London, which were wooden.

-The old church survived the Great Fire of London in 1666 but collapsed five years later in 1671.
+The old church survived the Great Fire of London in 1666 but collapsed five years later in 1671, leaving only the tower and a small part of the west end.
 It was thought its foundations had been weakened by too many burials in the churchyard close to the church walls.
 The church was rebuilt in 1674.
+A 19th century account of the rebuilt church describes the interior as "nothing more than a long narrow room, with a simple cornice around the walls".
+The medieval tower stood at the northwest corner.